Moguri/blend2bam/README.md

   src                   source path
   dst                   destination path

-optional arguments:
+options:
   -h, --help            show this help message and exit --version             show program's version number and exit -m {legacy,pbr}, --material-mode {legacy,pbr}
-                        control how materials are exported --physics-engine {builtin,bullet}
+                        control how materials are exported (default: pbr) --physics-engine {builtin,bullet}
-                        the physics engine to build collision solids for --srcdir SRCDIR       a common source directory to use when specifying multiple source files --blender-dir BLENDER_DIR
+                        the physics engine to build collision solids for (default: builtin) --srcdir SRCDIR       a common source directory to use when specifying multiple source files (default: None) --blender-dir BLENDER_DIR
-                        directory that contains the blender binary --blender-bin BLENDER_BIN
+                        directory that contains the blender binary (default: ) --blender-bin BLENDER_BIN
-                        name of the blender binary to use --append-ext          append extension on the destination instead of replacing it (batch mode only) --pipeline {gltf,egg}
+                        name of the blender binary to use (default: blender) --append-ext          append extension on the destination instead of replacing it (batch mode only) (default: False) --pipeline {gltf,egg}
-                        the backend pipeline used to convert files --no-srgb             do not load textures as sRGB textures (only for glTF pipelines) --textures {ref,copy,embed}
+                        the backend pipeline used to convert files (default: gltf) --no-srgb             do not load textures as sRGB textures (only for glTF pipelines) (default: False) --textures {ref,copy,embed}
-                        how to handle external textures --animations {embed,separate,skip}
+                        how to handle external textures (default: ref) --animations {embed,separate,skip}
-                        how to handle animation data
+                        how to handle animation data (default: embed) --invisible-collisions-collection INVISIBLE_COLLISIONS_COLLECTION
+                        name of a collection in blender whose collision objects will be exported without a visible geom node (default: InvisibleCollisions)
 ```

 ### Python File Loader